New Year’s Resolutions and Addiction Recovery

 When it comes to addiction and recovery, there isn’t enough time to treat it like another New Year’s resolution.
 If you’re going to promise to take steps towards recovery, recognize how important it is to keep that commitment.

-Recovery is infinitely harder than resolutions like losing weight or saving money to travel.
+Recovery can be more complex and challenging than resolutions like losing weight or saving money to travel due to the multifaceted nature of addiction.
 When it comes to the disease of addiction, it’s a constant gamble with life and death.

-You have to be serious about making a resolution to getting treatment and starting a life in recovery.
+You have to be serious about making a resolution to get treatment and starting a life in recovery.
 What began as a resolution can easily escalate into a life-or-death situation.

 HOW SMART GOALS CAN START THE YEAR OFF RIGHT

-A big part of making sure that we follow through with resolutions is setting goals that are small, significant, and realistic.
-Instead of making promises and resolutions you don’t intend to keep, start with something small.
+A big part of following through on resolutions is setting small, significant, and realistic goals.
+Instead of making promises and resolutions that you don’t intend to keep, start with something small.

 If you’ve decided to seek treatment for the first time, you can reach out to a loved one for help.
 Maybe you feel particularly vulnerable to relapse and increasing attendance at meetings or finding a fellowship can help.
 If you’re at a loss as to how to help a loved one, you can resolve to organize an intervention.